muarloka/micro-bio/README.md

 1. Ciona does not trade.
 Readout degeneracy at small N.
 2. No plasticity.
 A reward-modulated rule on existing edges is the obvious next step, and the honest framing is "we are trying it", not "it learns".
 3. Synthetic prices in the backtest.
-Needs a real HYPE candle archive.
+Needs a real BTC/ETH candle archive.
 4. Single instrument means all three can be wrong in the same direction at once.